Information about 111 Service

 It should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

-If you are referred by your Doctor, you may need to return to the surgery to collect paperwork.
-A document can be downloaded at the bottom of this page showing how referrals are dealt with and the timescales involved.
+If you are referred by your doctor, you may need to return to the surgery to collect paperwork.
+A document can be downloaded from this page showing how referrals are dealt with and the timescales involved.

 Registering at St Mary's Surgery